Columbus does amazing Uptown innovation

 Columbus does amazing arts, sciences and culture

 Many cities have theatres, museums and galleries.
 Columbus has the 1924-built Liberty Theatre, where Marian Anderson, Ella Fitzgerald, Ethel Waters, Lena Horne, Columbus-born Ma Rainey, Duke Ellington, Cab Calloway and more got their start.
 There’s the RiverCenter for the Performing Arts where riverfront meets masterpieces.
 Columbus is home to the State Theater of Georgia, the Springer Opera House, a leading Southern cultural institution for 144 years.
-The Springer is not only Georgia’s oldest professional theatres, it is also only one of seven theatres in the United States that is also a National Historic Landmark.
+The Springer is not only Georgia’s oldest professional theatre, it is also only one of seven theatres in the United States that is also a National Historic Landmark.
 Noteworthy performances that have graced the stage since 1871 include Edwin Booth, Buffalo Bill, Ma Rainey, Burt Reynolds, Oscar Wilde, Truman Capote, and many more.

 The Columbus Museum is one of the largest museums in the southeast, boasting more than 45,000 visitors each year.
-For another look at Columbus history, the Linwood Cemetery is a memorial garden and open-air museum of art honoring the lives of those who helped build Columbus.

 The Coca-Cola Space Science Center innovatively combines education and entertainment to promote science exploration and discovery throughout Columbus and the Southeast.
-Along with a host of interactive gallery exhibits, the Center is home to the Challenger Learning Center mission simulator, MeadWestvaco Observatory, and Omnisphere Planetarium Theater.
+Along with a host of interactive gallery exhibits, the Center is home to the Challenger Learning Center mission simulator, WestRock Observatory, and Omnisphere Planetarium Theater.

 For terrestrial exploration, the Oxbow Meadows Environmental Learning Center has walking trails and hands-on learning to discover the Chattahoochee’s hardwood wetland.
 Anyone can enjoy the nature of Columbus with free admission to the Center.

-Columbus does amazing home-style cooking
+Columbus does amazing FOOD

 Columbus does an amazing entrepreneurial spirit